snap-research/sds/README.md

 - [ ] Support spawn start method for dataloader workers.
 - [ ] An option to cache the downloaded/loaded sample dict?
 Ideally, through some cache transform, i.e. so we can cache at any selected point in the transform chain.
 Then, we can store videos unpacked as np4/torch files and load them much faster.
 - [ ] `sds.utils.data_utils.read_parquet_slice` is not working for a wildcard of parquets.
+- [ ] Make the scripts/construct_index_from_bq.py runnable from command line.
+I.e. we can have an `sds` command line tool with subcommands.

 ### TODOs for v1.5:
 - [ ] Is it possible to make `construct_index_from_bq_small.py` work for large tables?
 It's logic is much cleaner...